gaurav-sgit/gaurav-sgit/README.md

-Hi, I'm Gaurav Sharma, and this is my github profile.
+Hi, I'm Gaurav Sharma (gs), and this is my github profile.